#3103: Exoplanet System

 Hot Jupiter

-[Label pointing to a small object:]
+[Label pointing to a small object with strips on side:]

 Mini Neptune